Evolutionary-Intelligence/SwarmIntelligence-A-Modern-Perspective-SIAMP/ACO.md

 * Gambardella, L.M. and Dorigo, M., 1995.
   Ant-Q: A reinforcement learning approach to the traveling salesman problem.
   In Machine learning (pp. 252-260).
 Morgan Kaufmann.
+* Colorni, A., Dorigo, M. and Maniezzo, V., 1992.
+  An investigation of some properties of an "ant algorithm".
+  In PPSN (pp. ).
 * Dorigo, M., Colorni, A. and Maniezzo, V., 1991.
   Distributed optimization by ant colonies.
   In Proceedings of European Conference on Artificial Life (pp. 134-142).